Letztes Update: 31. Januar 2025

-OLED displays are costly due to advanced technology, complex manufacturing, and high-quality materials.
-These factors make them pricier than other screens.
+OLED displays are costly due to advanced technology, complex manufacturing, and superior image quality.
+Learn why they are pricier than other screens.

 What factors contribute to the high OLED cost, and why are OLED displays more expensive compared to other types of screens?